The Ink and the Appetizer: Navigating the Culinary Maze Post-Tattoo

 Stages of Grief When You Can’t Eat Dairy After a Tattoo

-- Denial: “Cheese isn’t that bad for curing or mending, right?”
+- Denial: “Cheese isn’t that bad for healing, right?”

 - Anger: “Why do I have to suffer for art?
 WHO MADE THESE RULES?”